aaronsms/yans/README.md

 Shell script to sync your files from NUS Canvas.

+Canvas [token](https://canvas.nus.edu.sg/profile/settings) can be obtained from your Account > Settings > Approved integrations > New access token.

 Only files available through Canvas API are downloaded; externals in-text links and readings are not supported.

 > yans -k "\$(pass show canvas-api)" ~/nus